Home Machine Tool Archive Lathes, Millers, Drills, Shapers & Grinders for Sale

 Designed along very similar lines to the Sheffield-made Adept and Super Adept machines the Wizard had, unusually for so small a machine, a proper compound slide rest fitted as standard - though it lacked micrometer dials on the feed screws.
 Whilst early machines might have had a cross slide and end plate cast as one all machines so far found have had a conventional detachable plate secured by two screws.
 The cross slide ways were unusual and, like those on the Harrison 17-inch, were "inverted" into the top of the saddle with the gib-strip adjustment screws passing through the right-hand wall of the casting.

-The spindle, bored through 9/32" carried a cast-iron 3-step pulley designed to be driven by a round leather "gut" drive; the overhung leadscrew, which ran through a solid nut on the apron, had a proper Acme thread and the cross slide carried a single front-to-back T slot.
+Bored through 9/32", the spindle carried a cast-iron 3-step pulley designed to be driven by a round leather "gut" drive; the overhung leadscrew, which ran through a solid nut on the apron, had a proper Acme thread and the cross slide carried a single front-to-back T slot.

 No. O Morse taper centres were used in headstock and tailstock, a heavy 4" faceplate was supplied to run in the 4.5" capacity gap and the tailstock was advertised as being capable of set-over for taper turning - although the example shown below does not enjoy this facility.
 It may be that the lathe underwent some development for the tailstock casting shown in the advertisement at the foot of the page is distinctly different to that in the photographs.
 The makers were proud of the lathe's performance, claiming in one advertisement that it was capable of reducing a 3/4" diameter steel bar to 1/2" "…..

-Although no documentary evidence exists to support the contention is likely that the optional countershaft was available in two version: one, a basic plain unit that bolted to the bench without any form of belt adjustment and another, shown below, that used the same vertical bench unit but mounted in a heavy cast-iron bracket and fitted with an over-centre tensioning lever.
+Although no documentary evidence exists to support the contention, is likely that the optional countershaft was available in two version: one, a basic plain unit that bolted to the bench without any form of belt adjustment and another, shown below, that used the same vertical bench unit but mounted in a heavy cast-iron bracket and fitted with an over-centre tensioning lever.
+Also offered was a cast-iron tray that, like the one fitted to the Haighton Cadet, made a significant difference to the stiffness of the whole assembly; however, as only one has ever been discovered, few can have been sold.

-Portable Home Workshop' and shown (in what must have been one of the last advertisements) complete with a neat countershaft, motor and switch all screwed to a heavy base board.
+Portable Home Workshop the lathe was advertised during 1953 (in what must have been one of the last acts of publicity) complete with a neat countershaft, motor and switch all screwed to a heavy base board.
 The lathe could be had for £10 : 3s : 2d., the countershaft £2 : 4s : 0d. a 0.25 h.p.
 1-phase motor £5 : 0s : 0d. and a 2.25-inch diameter 4-jaw independent chuck £1 : 18s : 6d.

 The maker's motto was: "